Koukyosyumei/rhoevm/README.md

 - Options

 ```
--d, --dir DIR: Specify the target directory where contract files are located.
+`-d, --dir DIR`: Specify the target directory where contract files are located.
+`-i, --max_num_iterations MAX_NUM_ITER`: Set the maximum number of iterations for loops.
--v, --verbose LEVEL: Set the verbosity level (0: error, 1: warn, 2: info, 3: debug, 4: trace).
+`-v, --verbose LEVEL`: Set the verbosity level (0: error, 1: warn, 2: info, 3: debug, 4: trace).
--h, --help: Display help information.
+`-h, --help`: Display help information.
 ```

 Ensure that your environment is configured to locate the `.bin` and `.abi` files for the contracts.
 The filenames should match the contract name provided.

-### Example
+### 2.2 Example

-Below is an example of how to use rhoevm with a simple Solidity smart contract.
+Below is an example of how to use `rhoevm` with a simple Solidity smart contract.

 - Example Solidity Contract